IPA JobMatch er en job analyse, der ser jobbet indefra.

-The job is characterised by a high degree of predictability, and it is possible to assess and calculate the outcome of one’s task before setting things in motion.
-The risk content is therefore established and the universe in which you work is known and well defined.
-It’s a job and an environment where you appreciate thoughtfulness and a certain amount of caution, and where it doesn’t really matter if you’re a slow decision-maker.
-You know most of the outcomes and consequences before you set things in motion.
+The job is characterized by a high degree of predictability, and it is possible to assess and calculate the outcome of your tasks before you start.
+The risk content is therefore low and the universe you work in is known and well-defined.
+It’s a job and an environment where thoughtfulness and a certain amount of caution is appreciated, and where it doesn’t matter if you’re a slow decision-maker.
+You know most outcomes and consequences before you set things in motion.

 IPA JobMatch – Main factor # 2